Momentum-Team-15/momentum-team-15.github.io/goals-reflection.md

 ## Sharing

 If you have any tips for things that have been helping you, please share in our team Slack!
-Likewise if you could use some advice on how to deal with something that's been hard for you, let folks know.
+Likewise, if you could use some advice on how to deal with something that's been hard for you, let folks know.
 Your colleagues are often your best resource.